 Estate plans help protect you and your family from your incapacity.

-The inability to handle your own affairs can be planned for so that the courts don’t determine who will make decisions for you.
+Inability to handle your affairs can be planned for so the courts don’t determine who will make decisions for you.
 Those legal proceedings can be costly, time consuming , fraught with family friction, and potentially embarrassing.
 It’s better to handle potential incapacity by documenting your preferences from the outset.
-This comes down to two key things: Who will make health care decisions for you and who will handle your finances?
+This comes down to two things: Who will make health care decisions for you and who will handle your finances?

 Health Care Proxy

-A health-care proxy is a document naming an agent to make health-care decisions on your behalf in the event you cannot.
+A health-care proxy names an agent to make health-care decisions for you if you cannot.
 Naming this person in advance eliminates the potentially costly and difficult battles between family members about who is entitled to make these decisions for you at a time of emotional strain.
 You should also name a successor in case the person you appointed is unable or unwilling to act.
 You can also include Living Will language governing your preferences where there is no hope for recovery.

 Power of Attorney

 A power of attorney document names someone to make financial decisions for you.
 You list what powers you want your agent to have.
-A good estate planning attorney can walk you through those potential powers and recommend the ones to include based on your situation.
-You should also name a successor to your agent in case the person you appointed is unable or unwilling to act.
+A good estate planning attorney can explain those potential powers and recommend ones to include based on your situation.
+You should also name a successor agent in case the person you appointed is unable or unwilling to act.

 Powers of attorney can be durable or springing.
 A durable document is in effect from the moment you sign it.
 Springing documents come into effect only when you are incapacitated.
 That seems like the way to go, since you may not want someone to have authority over your finances until you are unable to handle them yourself.
 However, most estate planning attorneys recommend durable powers for the simple reason that the agent appointed in a springing power can act on your behalf only after proving your incapacity to the court.
 This somewhat defeats the purpose of advanced planning.

-Estate plans also protect your family in the event of your untimely death and ensure that your wishes for your assets and other things are followed.
+Estate plans protect your family from your death and ensure your wishes for assets and other things are followed.

 Too many people procrastinate with getting their plan done.
-The bad news for them is that when it comes to your death, you already have an estate plan, even if you didn’t create it.
-States have laws on their books, called the laws of intestacy, to figure out where people’s assets will go if they die without a will.
+The bad news for them is that they already have an estate plan.
+States have laws called the laws of intestacy, to determine where people’s assets will go if they die without a will.
 Intestacy laws differ across the states, but they can lead to strange and undesirable outcomes.
 For example, if you have living parents but no children, your surviving spouse may not inherit all of your assets.
 If you have children from multiple marriages, the split probably won’t be what you intended either.
 So, get your own plan instead of the arbitrary one set up by your state.
-This will also prevent any family skirmishes and court battles around what your wishes would have been had you taken care of this project.
+This will also prevent family skirmishes and court battles about your wishes had you created a plan.
 To research the laws of intestacy in your state, click here.